sjwines/hourofai/forest/forest2.md

 Run the program several times.

-Notice how the data sprite's location is random on each run.
+What do you notice about the data sprite's location each time you run the program?

+What do you wonder about how this custom block works?

 ## How a Custom Block Works

-Hidden inside a custom block consists 4 main parts:
+Hidden inside a custom block are 4 main parts:
 - a name (what shows up as the block text),
 - inputs/parameters (what you can change),
 - body (the steps it runs),